lupyuen/lupyuen.github.io/src/app.md

 // Before Copy: Verify the RAM Disk Image to be copied verify_image(ramdisk_addr);

-// Copy the Filesystem Size to RAM Disk Start
+// Copy the Filesystem bytes to RAM Disk Memory Region
 // Warning: __ramdisk_start overlaps with ramdisk_addr + size
 // Which doesn't work with memcpy.
 // Sadly memmove is aliased to memcpy, so we implement memmove ourselves